skoolkid/skoolkit/sphinx/source/commands.rst

 * ``rom`` (any loader whose sampling loop is the same as the ROM's)
 * ``speedlock`` (Speedlock - all versions)
 * ``zydroload`` (Zydroload)

-Another alternative is the ``--sim-load-all`` option, which also simulates a freshly booted 48K ZX Spectrum running LOAD "" (or LOAD ""CODE), but does not take a shortcut when the ROM's load routine is called, and ignores any ``--accelerator`` option.
-In addition, it simulates the execution of interrupt routines when interrupts are enabled.
-When ``--sim-load-all`` is used, simulation continues until either the program counter hits the start address given by the ``--start`` option, or the end of the tape is reached.

-A simulated LOAD can also be aborted by pressing Ctrl-C. When a simulated LOAD has completed or been aborted, the values of the registers (including the program counter) in the simulator are used to populate the Z80 snapshot.

 In addition to loading specific blocks, the ``--ram`` option can also be used to move blocks of bytes from one location to another, POKE values into